Niiikkkk/carla/Documentation.md

   - `handle_semantic_tag(self)` : Sets the semantic tag of the traffic light from `TrafficLight` to `Anomaly` when the traffic light is turned off.
 Note that if a vehicle cross the intersection when the traffic light is turned off, it will not stop, so it is also marked as `Anomaly`.
   - <img src="Images/trafficlight.png">
+- `CarThroughRedLight_Anomaly`: If there is a traffic light group in front of the ego vehicle, make the traffic light in front of the ego vehicle green and all the other red.
+Then select one among the red traffic light and take the first vehicle that is waiting and make it cross the intersection.
+  - `handle_semantic_tag(self)` : Sets the semantic tag of the vehicle that crosses the intersection from `Vehicle` to `Anomaly`.

 ### sensors.py
 This file contains the definition of the sensors that can be spawned in the simulation.
 Each sensor is a class that inherits from `Sensor`, which has a `handle()` method that handles the data received from the sensor.